athenayim/athenayim.github.io/README.md

 ## Project Description 🌸

 My personal website hosted on Github Pages.
+Created with React and Next.js, and deployed with TravisCI.

 ## Getting Started 🔧

-Run the development server with
+Run the development server with:

 ```bash
 npm run dev